 Public Health Crisis.
 A public health crisis, pandemic, epidemic or outbreak of a contagious disease, such as the pandemic resulting from the coronavirus that was first identified in 2019, could have an adverse impact on global, national and local economies, which in turn could negatively impact your investments.
 Disruptions to commercial activity resulting from the imposition of quarantines, travel restrictions or other measures, or a failure of containment efforts, may adversely affect your investments, including by causing supply chain delays or disruptions or staffing shortages.
 In addition, the imposition of travel restrictions may affect the ability of personnel of Eagle or of our third-party service providers to travel, which could negatively impact our or their ability to effectively evaluate Managers, Co-Advisers and Advisers or to service your account.
-A pandemic can contribute to volatility in financial markets, including changes in interest rates.
+Finally, pandemics can add volatility in financial markets, including changes in interest rates.
 A continued public health crisis may have a material and adverse impact on your investment returns.
-The impact of a public health crisis is difficult to predict, which presents material uncertainty and risk with respect to the performance of your investments.
+The impact of a public health crisis, such as a pandemic, epidemic or outbreak of contagious disease, is difficult to predict, which presents material uncertainty and risk with respect to the performance of your investments.